FAQ

 How do you put groups together?

 We put groups together based on two factors: diagnostic test data and personality.
 We aim to group students that have similar strengths and weaknesses.
 We also consider which students will work best together which is a decision we make based on personality.
-If there are logistical conflicts (schedule, location) in a group we set up, we will modify that group.
+If there are scheduling conflicts in a group we set up, we will modify that group.
 No group is set in stone, so if one student improves to the point that they belong in a different group we can plan for a mid-year adjustment.

 What should students do the week/night before the test?